MewsSystems/org/tech/career-framework/competencies.md

   - You're able to identify when best practices and processes are negatively impacting your delivery.
 You are able to resolve those cases by either proposing changes to the best practices or carefully bypassing them.
 - **Expert**
   - You bring together the work of many teams and individuals into a cohesive, achievable plan that aligns with goals and deadlines.
-  - You devise, apply, and share novel and nuanced ways to ensure the quality, production readiness, and continued health of complex systems.
+  - You introduce new practices to ensure the quality, production readiness, and continued health of complex systems.
-  - You incorporate awareness and understanding of work happening outside your team to minimize surprises and make projects more likely to succeed.
+  - You incorporate awareness and understanding of work happening in Mews overall to minimize surprises and make projects more likely to succeed.
-  - You work effectively with a complexity in mind: You don't overengineer solutions when risk is low; You propose a sturdy and complex solution when a cautious and coordinated process needs to be warranted.
+  - You use variety of product and project management techniques depending on the context: You are more agile when risk is low; You plan things more thoroughly when the risk is high.
-  - You utilize widely used technical metrics that enable other engineers to better understand and deliver their work.
+  - You utilize Mews metrics in a thoughtful manner to reflect on our work and to help others overcome obstacles in their delivery.
 - **Leading Expert**
   - You remove widely-felt barriers to productivity, finding ways to make the entire engineering organization more effective at shipping products and infrastructure.
   - You create tools to help engineers deliver, test, and monitor software that can be used across the industry.
   - You work on the tasks that matter most, even if your capabilities far outweigh the challenge.
-  - You craft systems that continue to function and can be maintained without your continued involvement.
+  - You are considered a critical part of Mews business success.

 ## 📚 Domain Expertise